 Android Keep Broadcast Receiver Running After Application Exit

-In some cases, you may need to create a broadcast receiver that can still run in the background after the android app exit.
-This example will just tell you how to do that use a broadcast receiver and android service object.
+In some cases, you may need to create a broadcast receiver that can still run in the background after the Android app exits.
+This example will just tell you how to do that using a broadcast receiver and Android service object.

 1. Screen On Off Broadcast Receiver.